Dans-labs/dariah/docs/Server.md

 ==============
 Contains the methods to get file data from the server.
 There is a method to serve static files by calling the web framework bottle.
-And there is a method to read a file and deliver its content as json.
+And there is a method to read a file and deliver its content as JSON.

 [utils]({{site.serverBase}}/controllers/utils.py)
 ==============